In 2014, the members of the Denver Broncos cheerleading squad divided more than 1,500 hours of civic involvement among 100 Colorado organizations.

 Many associations, including Craig Hospital, Children’s Hospital, Boys & Girls Clubs of Metro Denver, Denver Rescue Mission and Race for the Cure, were supported and visited by members of last year’s team.
 For the 2015 season, the squad will continue to promote a few long-standing causes important to the team.
 Our Junior Cheer program, now in its 16th season, promotes self-esteem, discipline, and Broncos pride in girls ages 6 to 14.
 Since 2008, the Dare to Cheer program, in partnership with the Global Down Syndrome Foundation, has reached out to young women with disabilities to share the joy of Broncos football with them.
 The Cheer for the Troops campaign will continue to be a benchmark program, collecting much-needed items for servicemen and women all over the world to be distributed during the holidays.

-Since 2003, members of the Denver Broncos cheerleaders have toured military bases in Egypt, Cuba, Iraq, Afghanistan, Italy, Guam, Hawaii, Kwajaleim, Japan and Australia performing their 90-minute show to boost the troops’ morale and thank them for their service to our country.
+Since 2003, members of the Denver Broncos Cheerleaders have toured military bases in Egypt, Cuba, Iraq, Afghanistan, Italy, Guam, Hawaii, Kwajalein, Japan and Australia performing their 90-minute show to boost the troops’ morale and thank them for their service to our country.

-Entering their 21st season, the Denver Broncos cheerleaders are one of the premier teams in the National Football League.
+Entering their 24th season, the Denver Broncos Cheerleaders are one of the premier teams in the National Football League.
 The Broncos brought cheerleaders back in 1993 after a 17-year absence and are proud of the work the team does both on the field and more importantly in the community.

-The Broncos cheerleaders are selected through auditions held each spring.
-In 2013, more than 200 women tried out for the 26 available positions.
+The Broncos Cheerleaders are selected through auditions held each spring.
+In 2014, more than 200 women tried out for the 26 available positions.

-In 2013, the cheerleaders will have a calendar, poster and other merchandise available for sale.
-For more information on the cheerleaders, please contact the Cheerleaders' office at (720) 258-3181.
+In 2015, the Cheerleaders will have a calendar, poster and other merchandise available for sale.
+For more information on the Cheerleaders, please contact the Cheerleaders' office at (720) 258-3181.